Last updated on 2024-10-22

 “O.K.,” he said.
 “Let’s go.”

 Rudy put Pushkin and his bath kit away, tied on his red bandana (all dry now), and shouldered both his pack and Ksenia’s bag.
-She snapped the crumbs off the blue cloth, folded it, and put it in her back pocket.
+She snapped the crumbs off the blue scarf and knotted it around her neck.
 They slipped out the gate without a word and crossed empty Lenin Street to the mechanics’ yard.
 The big iron gate was locked, but the Captain had given Rudy a key.
 Inside, the motorcycle, freshly wiped down, stood by the shop door.
 Two helmets hung from the handlebars.
 Neither had visors; their faces would be in the wind all day.
 One helmet was black, the other bird’s egg blue, with a band of little white flowers painted around it, a crown like Ksenia’s braids.
 Rudy smiled and handed Ksenia the blue helmet to try on while he checked the bike.
 Gas and oil were topped off.
 Tires felt tight and full.

 Ksenia stuffed her duffel bag into Rudy’s backpack.
 She’d be carrying the weight while he drove.
 She put the pack on.
 She was nearly as tall as Rudy, but her torso was shorter and thinner, so Rudy adjusted the straps to snug it up.
 Ksenia walked and hopped around the mechanics yard to make sure the pack stayed snug.
 Then Rudy helped her with the helmet chin strap, put his hand on top of her head, and tried jiggling the helmet.
 There was no give.
 Ksenia’s braids gave enough cushion to keep the helmet snug.